dan200/LanguageExport/README.md

 2. Press the Share button in Google Drive and set the visibility of the document to at least "Anyone with the link can view".
 Note the URL in the "link to share" box for the next step.

-3. From a terminal, run the LanguageExport tool as so:
+3. From a terminal, run the LanguageExport tool as so (prepend "mono" on Mac or Linux systems):
 ```
 LanguageExport.exe <URL from previous step> <output folder>
 ```
-(on Mac and Linux, you'll need to use mono)

-4. Your output folder should now contain .lang files with all the translations from the Spreadsheet.
+Your output folder will now contain .lang files with all the translations from the Spreadsheet.
 Re-run this tool whenever you need to update the translations in your game.
 Grant others edit access to the Spreadsheet to crowdsource your translation!